DevMountain/Full-Stack/README.md

 myFriends.getFriends(); //returns our array of friends

-myFriends.setFriends('Ben'); //adds Ben to our friends array
+myFriends.addFriends('Ben'); //adds Ben to our friends array
 ```

 * Add a file to your server-assets called myData.js